rdvid/rdvid/README.md

 <h1 align="center">Yoo, I'm Rafael David</h1>
 <h3 align="center">A passionate backend developer from Brazil</h3><br>

- 🔭 Building small projects using Typescript, Express, SCSS, Tailwind :)
+ 🔭 Building small projects using Nestjs, Angular and Tailwind :)

  🌱 Former student of Information Technology bachelor degree by Univesp

- 🌱 Software Developer Trainee at Botdoc, working with Django Rest Framework and Angular 14

- ⚡ Backend Instructor at Cubos Academy
+ ⚡ Backend Instructor at Cubos Academy providing debug and hints of Nodejs, Express,

  ⚡ Fun fact: **I have a LOT of job experiences in many different areas**
 <br>